 He had so much logic, data, and common sense to back it up.
 That changed my thinking about Net Promoter Score in that interview.

 Cool.
 I know we’re out of time here.
-If our listener or viewer wants to learn more from you, they can pick up your book, which we’ll include links to and in the show notes.
+If our listener or viewer wants to learn more from you, they can pick up your book.
 You got two books.
 You got Don’t Make Me Think, but you also have Rocket Surgery Made Easy.
 I love that title, by the way.

 It was hard to come up with a second title.